ompl/omplapp/doc/dox/installation.md

 ## Homebrew {#install_homebrew}

-_Thanks to [Andrew Dobson](https://plus.google.com/104214233559576935970/about) for these instructions!_ __These instructions are somewhat experimental, however, and we haven't tested them ourselves.__ Email us if you have suggestions to improve these instructions.
+_Thanks to [Andrew Dobson](https://plus.google.com/104214233559576935970/about) for these instructions!_ __These instructions are somewhat experimental, however, and we have not tested them ourselves.__ Email us if you have suggestions to improve these instructions.

 - Install [Homebrew].
 - Run <tt>brew doctor</tt> to make sure that everything is ready to go.
 If not, follow its instructions until it is ready.